 One of the great things about travelling in South Africa is that it’s possible to have a safari experience here – complete with the Big Five – without encountering a budget-breaking bill.
 Head to Hluhluwe-Imfolozi to see white rhino and to avoid the crowds of Kruger, to the Drakensberg for superlative hiking, and don’t forget to factor in at least a few days in amazing Cape Town.

-Start planning your trip with our list of the must-visit attractions across the country.
+Start planning your trip with our list of the best road trips across the country.

 If you’ve already visited Brazil and Argentina, or are just looking for a better value destination, head instead to neighbouring Uruguay.
 You’ll be relieved to hear you can still find excellent steak here; plus, there plenty of lovely beaches to choose from – head to Cabo Polonio for quieter sands and abundant wildlife – and the gorgeous old capital of Montevideo.